 threads library implementation needs.
 In this case, you don't notify the

 So by extending SA to allow binding threads to LWPs, you can achieve just

 about the same thing as async call gates.
 But it's the application that gets

 to decide exactly how to use these features, and not left to the implementation

 in the kernel.

 To Unsubscribe: send mail to majordomo@FreeBSD.org

-with "unsubscribe freebsd-security" in the body of the message
+with "unsubscribe freebsd-arch" in the body of the message